chigby/mtg/README.md

 ```

 `--rulings`: Show the card rulings.
 Note: this only works if there is exactly 1 search result.
 I'm (slowly) working on fixing this.

+### Contact

+I love hearing from users of this software.
+Any comments, criticism, nit-picks, kudos, requests, or other feedback are welcome.
+Feel free to open an issue or email me.